tamucc-comp-bio/classroom_repo_2024/lectures/lecture04.md

         new file:   origin.txt
 ```

-It is important to note that `git` is made to track human-readable text files.
-A human-readable text file will be readable by your text editor.
-Files that are binary (*docx, etc) cannot be tracked by `git` in the same way that text files can.

-6. Everybody use your text editor (notepad++ or bbedit) and try to open a MS Word doc

 We have yet to actually save a snapshot of our updates.
 You should `git commit` your changes at the end of every session, when you have a working script, or when you can succinctly describe the changes you made.

-7. Creating a snapshot of the project:
+4. Creating a snapshot of the project:
 ```bash
 $ git commit -m "started the book"